active-logic/debug-chan/Readme.md

 ## Configuration

 *Prolog* processes assemblies located under *PROJECT/Library/ScriptAssemblies*.
-If you wish to exclude dlls, classes or methods, create a *.prolog* file in your *Assets* directory.
+If you wish to exclude dlls, classes or methods, create a *prolog.config* file in your *Assets* directory.
 Similar to *.gitignore*, list one exclusion per line.

 The `--file` switch may be included.
 This causes a log file to be generated under *Assets/log.txt*.